cjacker/pk2cmd-minus/README.md

 This repo is not my work, it's a mirror of http://kair.us/projects/pickitminus/.

+The version of pk2cmd-minus is 1.23.0, the version number is updated from the version of official 1.20 and 1.21-rc1 sources.

 # Features
 - Supports nearly all, if not all, 8-bit PIC microcontrollers
 - Supports PICkit2 and PICkit3 programmers